omgwtfwow/segment-for-wp-by-in8-io/README.txt

 3. Will it slow my site down?
 Depends.
 The more destinations and the more events you use, the slower things can go.
 The same way as if you installed the scripts directly.

 == Changelog ==

+= 2.1.0 =
+* Adding filter hooks and hook documentation
+* Fixed User ID when default is selected.

 = 2.0.0 =
 * Re-wrote the whole plugin.
 Much better now.